-Meeting Trust Board (Public) Date: 3 May 2018 Report Title Proposal to develop DRAFT terms of refe Agenda Item:13 Enclosure No.:11 Lead Director to Present Report Richard Beeken, Chief Executive Jackie White, Interim Trust Secretary Report Author(s) Richard Beeken, Chief Executive Jackie White, Interim Trust Secretary Executive Summary This paper makes a recommendation to establish a Trust Management Board (TMB) which is designed to support the Trust in delivering its vision and objectives.
-The purpose of the establishing a TMB is develop a leadership culture with a shared agreement and consistent approach to decision making, performance management, compassion for culture, facilitating and rewarding learning and quality improvement and innovation and in developing team and cross team working within the Trust.
+Meeting Trust Board (Public ) Date: 3 May 2018 Report Title Proposal to develop DRAFT terms of refe a Trust Managemen erence Agenda Item:13 Enclosure No.:11 Lead Director to Richard Beeken, Ch ief Executive I Present Report Jackie White, Interin Jackie White, Interim Trust Secretary Report Author(s) Richard Beeken, Ch Jackie White, Interin Executive Summary This paper makes a recommendation to establish a Trust Management Board (TMB) which is designed to support the Trust in delivering its vision and objective The purpose of the establishing a TMB is develop a leadership culture with a shared agreement and consistent approach to decision making, performance management, compassion for culture, facilitating and rewarding learning and quality improvement and innovation and in developing team and cross team working within the Trust.
 The TMB will work together and build cultures where the success of patient care is everyone's priority and not just their individual area of responsibility.
 Attached to the report is a draft set of terms of reference which sets out the full duties of the TMB.
 For the time being, it is considered a separate forum for the management and delivery of the Trust's financial plan, given current risks around that programme.
-Purpose Approval ⊠ Decision ⊠ Discussion □ Note for Information □ Recommendation The Board is recommended to Approve the proposal and terms of reference Trust Objectives Supported by this Report all of Our Services Quality Care Across Embed the quality, performance and patient experience improvements that we have begun in 2016/17 Care for Patients at Home Whenever we can Not Relevant Work Closely with and Surrounding A Partners in Walsall reas Not Relevant Not Relevant Value our Colleagues so they recommend us as a place to work Use resources well to ensure we are Sustainable Not Relevant
+Purpose Approval ⊠ Decision ⊠ Discussion Note for Information Recommendation The Board is recommended to Approve the proposal and terms of reference Trust Objectives Supported by this Report Provide Safe High Quality Care Across all of Our Services patient experi Embed the quality, performance and patient experience improvements that we have begun in 2016/17 Care for Patients at Home Whenever we can ve Not Relevant Not Relevant Work Closely with Partners in Walsall and Surrounding Areas Not Relevant Not Relevant Value our Colleagu recommend us as a Not Relevant Use resources well Sustainable to ensure we are Not Relevant Not Relevant

-Care Quality Commission Key Lines of Enquiry The report supports the following Key Lines of Enquiry:

-Supported by this Report Safe × Effective ×

-Caring ⊠ Responsive ⊠

-Well-Led ⊠

-Board Assurance Framework/ Corporate Risk Register Links BAF No. 8 That engaged and empo essful in our work to est tablish a clinically-led,

-Resource Implications None

-Other Regulatory /Legal Implications None

-Report History Executive Group

-Next Steps Further work on strengthening the governance and business processes within Divisions will be required Implementation of monthly performance meetings with Divisions

-Freedom of Information Status The report is subject to the Freedom of Information Act.
+Care Quality Commission Key Lines of Enquiry The report supports the following Key Lines of Enquiry: Supported by this Report Safe Image: Safe Image: Safe Caring $\boxtimes$ Responsive Well-Led Board Assurance Framework/ BAF No. 8 That we are not succes ssful in our work to e stablish a clinically-led, Corporate Risk Register Links engaged and empo Resource Implications None Other Regulatory /Legal Implications None Report History Executive Group Next Steps Further work on strengthening the governance and business processes within Divisions will be required Implementation of monthly performance meetings with Divisions Freedom of Information Status The report is subject to the Freedom of Information Act.
 Whilst it is intended that it may be released into the public domain at a future date, it may not be copied or distributed further without the written permission of the Chair of the Trust Board/ Chair of the Committee